WalrusDevil/Ebin-Shaders-Resurrected/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 **PLEASE READ THE FOLLOWING BEFORE SUBMITTING AN ISSUE**
+ - If this isn't a bug, but a general problem you are having, consider asking in my [Discord Server](https://discord.gg/b9SHNcvs6c) instead.
  - Mods which add additional blocks, biomes, or dimensions (i.e Create) are not supported.
  - The shader not loading without an error message does not constitute a bug.
 Ensure your folder structure is correct.
  - MacOS **is not supported on Ebin Resurrected**.
 Things may break.
  - Old versions of Minecraft are not supported.
-I haven't tested anything other than 1.20 but if you're on some really old version then don't expect it to work.
+I haven't tested anything other than 1.20+ but if you're on some really old version then don't expect it to work.
  - You can confirm that you have read the above by deleting this paragraph.